MahmoudHassanen99/MahmoudHassanen99/README.md

-- 👋 Hi, I’m @MahmoudHassanen99
+- 👋 Hi, I’m studying Computer Engineering, Tanta Unvinversity, Egypt.
-- 👀 I’m interested in Copmuter Science
+-✨I have good practical knowledge of python(NumPy, pandas, and matplotlib) and database fundamentals Also good in Excel and descriptive statistics.
-- 🌱 I’m currently learning Data Science
+- 👀 I’m learning Data Engineering
+- 🌱 I have a passion for improving my skills and learning more and more.

 <!---
 MahmoudHassanen99/MahmoudHassanen99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.